-- (1) A deficiency notice will be sent to the party whose check was dishonored and returned without payment by the bank, and the appropriate justice partners notified of nonpayment, when necessary. - (2) Trial courts may impose a reasonable charge for returned checks to recover processing and collections costs, not to exceed the actual costs incurred. - (3) The trial court may prescribe a different method of payment. - iv.
-For any other fee, fine, or forfeiture not covered above: - (1) A deficiency notice will be sent to the party whose check was dishonored and returned unpaid by the bank.
-The clerk will notify the party in the case that the check has been returned by the bank without payment. - (2) Trial courts may impose a reasonable charge for the returned check to recover processing and collection costs, not to exceed the actual costs incurred.
+- (1) A deficiency notice will be sent to the party whose check was dishonored and returned without payment by the bank, and the appropriate justice partners notified of nonpayment, when necessary. - (2) Trial courts may impose a reasonable charge for returned checks to recover processing and collections costs, not to exceed the actual costs incurred.11 - (3) The trial court may prescribe a different method of payment. - iv.
+For any other fee, fine, or forfeiture not covered above:

-&lt;sup>10 See Code Civ.
+10 See Code Civ.
 Proc., § 411.20(g).

-&lt;sup>11 Gov. Code, §§ 6157(b) and 71386(d).
+11 Gov. Code, §§ 6157(b) and 71386(d).